Our Properties

 A mixture of affordable and social homes will be available at Court Place, with social housing being made available for households on very low incomes who may find it hard to access or sustain private rentals.

-Social housing rent is based on income affordability and will be allocated to people on the state government’s social housing waitlist in accordance with need and eligibility.
+Social housing rent is calculated based on income affordability and these homes will be allocated to people on the WA State Government’s social housing waitlist in accordance with need and eligibility.

 Court Place’s 300 affordable homes will be available to people on low to moderate incomes, prioritising local key workers, such as police, nurses, teachers and others who need to live close to jobs, education and services.
 The affordable housing application and allocation process will be run by CHL in accordance with State Government and Housing Australia requirements based on clear eligibility criteria, with expressions of interest opening closer to completion.